Experienced data scientist and software engineer with 12 years spent designing, conducting, and

 Tracked and documented dozens of hands-on user tests to refine the user experience.

-Led the development of an automated data conversion tool capable of reading more than 40 distinct
+Established an automated data conversion tool capable of reading more than 40 distinct

 NeurodataWithoutBorders (NWB) standard.